Block ads in apps on Android (including video ads)

 “But wait!
 Isn’t that like stealing the app?” you cry.
 Well, maybe in a sense.
-When an app has gone from a harmless banner ad to a 30-second, loud, obnoxious video ad for a kid’s video game you’ll never play, I’d suggest it’s fair to block it.
+When an app has gone from using harmless banner ads to showing a 30-second, loud, obnoxious video ad for a kid’s video game you’ll never play, I’d suggest it’s fair to block it.
 But try to support the developer by buying the full version or giving them a donation.

 I’ve forgotten what ads look like

 I’ve been using this method to keep ads off my Android phone for years now, and I find it impossible to go back.
-Every app is now a breeze to use, doesn’t shove obnoxious ads in my face, and my sanity has returned.
+Every app (and website) is now a breeze to use, doesn’t shove obnoxious ads in my face, and my sanity has returned.
 It even uses less battery and data, because the ads won’t be downloaded and played.
-If it weren’t for this hack, I’d have to switch to an iPhone, where ads are more rare.

 Let’s get you set up.
 It’ll only take a few minutes.

 If you haven’t before, you might need to tell your phone to allow you to install apps from outside the Play Store.
 This is called side-loading.
 To allow it, go to Settings, Security (or “Lock screen and security” on Samsung), and enable the setting called “Unknown sources”.

 This lets you install apps from files called APK files, which have the file extension .apk.
 Be careful which apps you install though.

 This is a free, open source app.
 Open source is important here because all your network requests will go through this app, and we need to make sure we can trust it.
 Because the app is open source, if it was doing anything shady, it would be found out.
 You can read up about what open source means to learn more.